Menu

 A premises liability case is strongest when there is no doubt the property owner breached their duty of care owed to visitors.
 Unfortunately, those cases are often far and few between as defendants will do everything they can to show they owe nothing to the injury victim and there was no breach.

-Because of this, you need an experienced DC liability lawyer who can navigate premises liability laws and take on negligent property owners.
+Because of this, you need an experienced DC liability lawyer who understands premises liability laws and can take on negligent property owners.

 Regan Zambri Long Will Prove Negligence in Your Premises Liability Case